apache/airflow/docs/apache-airflow/howto/setup-and-teardown.rst

     create_cluster >> run_query >> other_task

 In this case, everything downstream of create_cluster is assumed to require it.
-So if you clear query_two, it will also clear create_cluster.
+So if you clear other_task, it will also clear create_cluster.
 Suppose that we add a teardown for create_cluster after run_query:

 .. code-block:: python